Use of heat found to reduce or eliminate small insects and Powdery Mildew infestations for Viticulture and beyond.

 In an area of California that prides itself on sustainable agricultural practices, reducing chemicals is truly a welcome opportunity.
 Not to mention the cost savings that accompany the decreased needs.

 4. Powdery Mildew consistently controlled

 Grower Tom Franscioni (Chualar, CA) began experimenting with his Agrothermal machine in 2016.
 Franscioni used heat-treatments on a single test block in a vineyard with high PM incidence and experienced excellent control treating every 4 days.
 He repeated this again in 2017 on a different block with the same results.

 As we look back on 2017 and the scientific and anecdotal evidence accumulated, the story of Thermaculture continues to evolve.
-Heat has conclusively been show to: provide improved yields, crops that are higher in nutritive and disease fighting benefits, fresh produce that will store longer due to higher phenol levels, improved taste, and non-chemical pest control at a fraction of the cost of conventional pest control methods.
+Heat has conclusively been show to: provide improved yields, crops that are higher in nutritive and disease fighting benefits, fresh produce that will store longer due to higher phenol levels, improve taste, and offer non-chemical pest and disease control at a fraction of the cost of conventional methods.

 Agrothermal Systems is now officially recommending to its growers that they begin applying this technology as a way to reduce chemical applications.
 According to Fischer, "we will not rush into this, nor will our growers.
 We will continue to learn and experiment, but it is very clear we can be quite efficacious and cost effective across a broad range of pest and disease issues.”

 The Company is also building row crop machines and machine configurations to address most high value fruit and vegetable crops.
 They expect to field prototypes as early as spring 2018 for use on a multitude of crops and we have many growers interested in how this technology can help them produce safer, more healthful crops with lower input cost.